-Closing the door was the best thing we ever did to stop enabling our sons to continue their destructive lifestyle.
+Closing the door was the best thing we ever did to stop enabling our sons to continue their destructive lifestyle, and discontinue the codependence.
 The first stage of closing the door was refusing to continue financing their living expenses while they were using.
 There was always one problem after another of them not having money.

 We told them they would need to pay for everything including getting loans for college.
 We would pay the loans back when they successfully completed each semester.
 That worked for a while.
 Then there were more problems as they could not hold down a job.
 We always told them we loved them and were willing to help when they were ready for real help.
 That meant in a sober living environment, not returning home.